 Here’s what to expect from your Nutella Chocolate Cheesecake

 - Hazelnut-crumbled buttery biscuit base

-- A final cascade of plump, tart frosted berries (like with this no-bake salted chocolate tart)
+- Tart frosted berries (like with this no-bake salted chocolate tart

 Note.
-As the frozen fruit defrosts, it releases liquid.
-I’d recommend you serve the cheesecake as soon as possible.
-Alternatively, use any other fresh seasonal fruit that you prefer.
-It’s also good with just the salted caramel sauce, although I like the fresh tart notes of the fruit against the richness of the chocolate.
-The cheesecake itself isn’t too sweet and can therefore easily tolerate the luxuriously rich caramel sauce.
+As the frozen berries defrost, they release their fruity juices.
+I’d recommend you serve the cheesecake as soon as possible after assembling.
+Alternatively, use fresh, seasonal fruit.
+The cheesecake isn’t overly sweet and can easily tolerate the rich caramel sauce.

 - 200g coconut biscuits